philipmorrisintl/RPackUtils/README.md

 licenses classes.

-Any unidentified license falls into the *UNKNOWN* category and this is also the case When an external file reference is used like in this example.
+Any unidentified license falls into the *UNKNOWN* category and this is also the case when an external file reference is used like in this example.

 ```
 (...)